If you are a medical professional and would like printed copies in booklet format, please contact us at firstname.lastname@example.org.

 Each child of a person with the hereditary form has a 50/50 chance of inheriting the illness.
 It does not skip generations.
 However, up to half of the people with a hereditary form may have lesions but have no symptoms.
 Individuals with a mutation of the CCM1 or CCM2 gene develop multiple cavernous angiomas and some develop cavernous malformations under the skin.

 Individuals with a mutation on the CCM3 gene may have additional features.
 About half of individuals with a mutation on the CCM3 gene have their first hemorrhage as children.
-They hemorrhage more often and develop new lesions more quickly, at a rate of 2-3 new lesions per year.
+They hemorrhage more often and develop new lesions more quickly, at a rate of 2-3 new lesions per year (compared to an average of one lesion every two years for those with CCM1 or CCM2 mutations).
 They may have other physical issues such as scoliosis and benign brain tumors, most commonly meningioma.
 They are also likely to be the first in their family with the illness.
 Patients with a CCM3 mutation need additional monitoring and should contact Angioma Alliance to learn more about our special programs.

 14) HOW DO I GET GENETIC TESTING?